noahvers/File-Throw/README.md

 # 📂 File Throw

 File Throw is a minimalist, privacy-focused file sharing web application where users can upload files, generate a one-time hash-based download link, and share it securely.
-Files are burned (deleted) after download.
+Files are burned (deleted) after download (In Development).

 ---